maxmind/getting-started-with-mmdb/blog-post.md

     # add a callback to validate data going in to the database
     map_key_type_callback => sub { $types{ $_[0] } },

+    # let the writer handle merges of IP ranges. if we don't set this then the
+    # default behaviour is for the last network to clobber any overlapping
+    # ranges.
+    merge_record_collisions => 1,

     # "record_size" is the record size in bits.
 Either 24, 28 or 32.
     record_size => 24,